 While most architectural terms are cut-and-dried, “long span” is more subjective.
 And the definition is more or less what you expect it to be – a building or other structure that spans a long area.
 By general consensus, long span structures are at least 20 meters (about 65 feet).

-The advantage of long-span buildings is that there is more space inside.
-Longspan buildings are popular for sports arenas and other applications requiring maximum visibility, and for bulk storage and retail uses requiring large clear area.
+The advantage of this type of building is that there is more space inside.
+They are popular for sports arenas and other applications requiring maximum visibility, and for bulk storage and retail uses requiring large clear area.

 Professional Design and Installation

-Due to the nature of long-span construction, the construction materials including framing members and trusses are oversized and require special care for installation.
-Longspan structures may need bracing during craning and construction to keep the materials true.
-Before constructing a longspan structure, make sure the contractor and building installation crews have experience working with buildings of similar size.
+Due to the nature of long span construction, the construction materials including framing members and trusses are oversized and require special care for installation.
+They may need bracing during craning and construction to keep the materials true.
+Before constructing this type of structure, make sure the contractor and building installation crews have experience working with buildings of similar size.